TarsCloud/TarsDocs_en/installation/expand.md

 ## 4 Tars-web Update

+Note that it is not recommended to update the tars web alone.
+Tarsweb may depend on the version of other components!!!

 **Update Step**
 - Download the latest tars web code, overwrite: /usr/local/app/web
 - Modify web config: web/config/webConf.js, web/config/tars.conf, Modify the IP of DB to the current MySQL IP, and the IP of tar to the current environment registry IP